 Today was trash day so this morning, I raced against the clock, unboxing as much as I could before the garbage man came.
 Each time I successfully ripped open a package, I would run it down to the curb – it totally turned into a game (although I think I probably enjoyed it more than our trash service did haha).
 Y’all, the final pile was impressive.
-Some of my favorite new goodies were these lamps from The Mine for our bedside tables.
+Some of my favorite new goodies were these lamps for our bedside tables.
 They are big and beefy but our new nightstands will be large enough to support them.

 A few other goodies I ripped out of the boxes…

 Lastly, I think I finalized my pillow game!
 Here’s what I’m looking at…